 Fixing Vertical Lines on HP X24c

 In September 2021, I bought a cheap HP x24C.
 A curved 24" 144Hz 1080p Monitor, which supports Freesync.
-I mainly went for this one because my main display is 144Hz as well, and having the same refresh rate on all displays causes less problems.
+I mainly went for this one because my main display is 144Hz as well, and having the same refresh rate on all displays causes fewer problems.

 Image